maiamcc/contrasite/_src/dances.markdown

 sidebar: false
 ---
 <script src="javascripts/dances.js"></script>
+As a choreographer, I strive to write dances that are both compelling and idiomatic--the coolest dance in the world isn't worth anything if it doesn't flow well enough for people to get the hang of it.

 Here are a handful of dances that I've written, with more always on the way.
-If any of these dances strike your fancy, please do call them and spread them around!
-Feedback is always welcome; feel free to [drop me a line](/contact.html).
+I know at least a few of these have made it into others' collections, and been called as far afield as California and Alaska, so that's pretty cool!
+Feedback is always welcome (as are requests!)--feel free to [drop me a line](/contact.html).

 <!-- TODO: style this better
 A note on dance difficulties: